 This final roundtable is on Monday, June 14, from 1-3 p.m.
 ET.
-The roundtable is open to all, but registration is required.
+The roundtable is open to all.
 If you’re unable to attend, a recording of the event will be posted to the USPTO website within two weeks of its conclusion.
 The first roundtable took place on June 1.

 We invite any member of the public to attend to hear an overview of the NPRM and ask questions during a time-allotted portion of the roundtable.
 If you prefer, you can email us your questions ahead of time, and we'll answer them during the roundtable.

 You may attend both roundtables if you wish, but in order to allow everyone a speaking opportunity, please only sign up to speak at one.
 Please indicate when registering if you would like to speak and the particular issue in the NPRM that you plan to address.
 We’ll accommodate as many speakers as possible.